Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 Shipping guide

 Plan shipping after QC approval.
 Estimate weight and volume, compare line restrictions, consider insurance, decide whether to remove bulky packaging, and understand customs rules in your destination country.
 Faster lines can cost more; cheaper lines can have restrictions or longer delivery windows.
+If the parcel is heavy, mixed-category, or packaging-sensitive, rehearsal packing is often more useful than guessing from product-page weights.

 Return and refund thinking